shetabit/extractor/README.md

     ->fetch();
 ```

-each middleware has a `handle` method that can be used to handle requests and responses.
+Each middleware has a `handle` method that can be used to handle requests and responses.

-the following middleware would perform some task before the request is handled by the application:
+The following middleware would perform some task before the request is handled by the application:

 ```php
 public function handle($request, Closure $next) {